miallo/nix-blocklist-updater/README.md

 # Develop

 This repo is using automated code formatting.
-Please run `nix fmt *.nix` before committing :)
+Please run `nix fmt` before committing :)